What is the uterine lining and why does it matter?

 How thick should the uterine lining be when trying to conceive?

-Lining thickness for embryo transfer
+Uterine lining thickness for embryo transfer

-As mentioned, the importance of endometrial thickness in IVF outcomes is debated, but EMT assessment is a standard part of monitoring during fertility treatment and many patients seek information about “ideal” thickness of the uterine lining.
+As mentioned, the importance of endometrial thickness in IVF outcomes is debated, but EMT assessment is a standard part of monitoring during fertility treatment, and many patients seek information about “ideal” thickness of the uterine lining.

-One large clinical study by Liu et al (2018) analyzed the impact of endometrial thickness on IVF outcomes of 40 000 Canadian embryo transfers from 2013-2015 (see Table 1, 2).xv In fresh transfer cycles, the clinical pregnancy and live birth rates were highest when EMT was ≥8 mm and decreased as the EMT became thinner (Table 1).xvi It is worth noting that embryo transfers with an EMT between 5-5.9mm still resulted in a live birth rate of 18.7 percent compared to 33.7 percent for EMT >=8mm.
-For frozen embryo transfers (FETs), the clinical pregnancy rate and live birth rates were highest when EMT was ≥7 mm and decreased as the EMT became thinner (Table 2).
-In both fresh and frozen embryo transfers, less than 1 percent of patients underwent an embryo transfer with an EMT <6 mm.xvii
+One large clinical study by Liu et al (2018) analyzed the impact of endometrial thickness on IVF outcomes of 40,000 Canadian embryo transfers from 2013 to 2015 (see Tables 1 and 2).xv In fresh transfer cycles, the clinical pregnancy and live birth rates were highest when EMT was greater than or equal to 8 mm and decreased as the EMT became thinner (Table 1).xvi It is worth noting that embryo transfers with an EMT between 5 and 5.9 mm still resulted in a live birth rate of 18.7 percent compared to 33.7 percent for EMT greater than or equal to 8 mm.
+For frozen embryo transfers (FETs), the clinical pregnancy rate and live birth rates were highest when EMT was greater than or equal to 7 mm and decreased as the EMT became thinner (Table 2).
+In both fresh and frozen embryo transfers, less than 1 percent of patients underwent an embryo transfer with an EMT less than 6 mm.xvii

 Causes of thin endometrial lining